 Did you know that companies founded by women generate more than twice as much revenue as those founded by men, per dollar invested?
 This was discovered in a 2018 study by the Boston Consulting Group, which also revealed that women entrepreneurs do not receive the same level of early investment as those founded by men.

-As we get ready to celebrate International Women’s Day on March 8th, let’s examine the benefits to investing in women and find a few women-led companies to keep an eye on.
+Let’s examine the benefits of investing in women and find a few women-led companies to keep an eye on.

 Women step up, companies win

 Female CEOs and profitability have a real correlation.
 Let’s take a look at some facts: